schlingensiepen/TelegramBotClient/README.md

 ## Compatible Hardware
 The Library uses the client interface assuming a SSL implementation.
 Thus it shall work with all plattforms supported by `WiFiClientSecure.h` for ESP or WiFi101 library by Arduino.
-Pleas open an issue in gitHub on problems with specific platforms.
+Please open an issue in gitHub on problems with specific platforms.

 ## Road Map
-0.5.0 Support Telegram custom keyboards
+- 0.5.0 Support Telegram custom keyboards
-0.6.0 Full Documentation in src
+- 0.6.0 Full Documentation in src, source examples
-0.7.0 Check for memory leaks
+- 0.7.0 Check for memory leaks
-0.8.0 Test other plattform
+- 0.8.0 Test other plattforms
-1.0.0 Tested Version feature complete
+- 1.0.0 Tested Version feature complete
+- 1.x.x Adding other media types

 ## License
 This code is released under the MIT License